Empowering Your Child for Academic Success

 Visual Aids Utilization | Regularly incorporate visual aids into classroom presentations and discussions. | Plan lessons with visual supports; use tools like smartboards and projectors. |

-Closed Captioning | Ensure all films, videos, and digital media used in the classroom are equipped with closed captioning. | Check media for captioning before use; explore resources for adding captions if unavailable. |
+Closed Captioning | Ensure all films, videos, and digital media in the classroom are equipped with closed captioning. | Check media for captioning before use; explore resources for adding captions if unavailable. |

 Open Communication | Maintain clear, open lines of communication with parents and students regarding educational needs and accommodations. | Establish regular check-ins and provide multiple channels for communication (email, phone, in-person meetings). |